Smudge202/smudge202.github.io/_posts/2018-01-17-monogame-di.md

 ![monogame submodule](../images/monogame-submodule.png)

-> *Note: Once you've submoduled MonoGame, create yourself at the v3.7.1 tag and checkout there, otherwise you'll default to the `develop` branch which has been set as the default.*
+> *Note: Once you've submoduled MonoGame, create yourself a branch at the v3.7.1 tag and checkout there, otherwise you'll default to the `develop` branch which has been set as the default.*

 With the MonoGame source code now available, drop the *assembly* reference to `MonoGame.Framework` in your own application, and add a *project* reference to `MonoGame.Framework.WindowsUniversal` in it's place.
 Your application should still build and be able to execute (though in my case I do get a bunch of build warnings from the MonoGame project which I'll ignore).